alexbrandsen/machine-learning-with-WEKA/README.md

 - Click on Explorer
 - In Preprocess, click Open File...
 - Find the .arff data file you’ve downloaded, select it
 - You'll now see the columns from the data in the bottom left.
+You can click on each column to see descriptive statistics for that variable (min, max, mean, distribution, etc)
-Based on your inspection of the data, decide if you want to remove some columns that are not useful (think of ID numbers, other text information that doesn't help with classifying)
+- Based on your inspection of the data, decide if you want to remove some columns that are not useful (think of ID numbers, other text information that doesn't help with classifying)
 - Once done, click on Classify
 - Select More options... > Evaluation metrics... > None, then scroll down and select F-measure, Recall and Precision, then click OK and X
 - Click Cross-validation
 - Select the class to be predicted by the Machine Learning in the dropdown box on the left
 - Click Choose, and select an algorithm that’s not greyed out (reference the slides for common algorithms)
 - Click Start
+	- If you get an error about string attributes, go back to your data in the Preprocess tab, and remove the column containing text
-- Look at the results on the right
+- Once the algorithm has been trained and evaluated, look at the results on the right
 	- Pay attention to the total F-measure ("Weighted Avg."), this is an indication of how well the algorithm works overall
 	- Also look at the F-measure per class, are some classes easier to predict than others?
 Why do you think this is?
 	- Do you see a pattern in the recall and precision?
 Is one generally higher than the other?
 What do you think this means?